miyamok/reentrancy/README.md

 `S` is to check whether the function execution reached its end, `P_omega`, with any revert or not, and in case there is a revert, i.e. `l_r` is non-zero, it restores the original states to cancel the transaction, and otherwise, it updates states by `l_` prefixed-variables.
 The arguments `b^` and `bt^` are in charge of the states when the execution is over.
 ### Modeling `withdraw` and the external behavior of `Jar`
-Let's move on to the model of `withdraw`.
+Let's move on to the model of `withdraw` which relies on the notion of external behavior of the contract `Jar`.
+The external behavior is the key notion to model how an unknown smart exploits the vulnerability of `Jar`.
+We model `withdraw` as follows.
 ```
 (assert
  (forall ((b M) (l_b M) (s A) (l_s A) (v BUINT) (l_v BUINT) (l_r Int)